-9. Service providers
+10. Service providers

-- (1) The Municipality may discharge any of its functions pertaining to waste separation, collection, storage, processing, recycling, treatment and disposal by entering into a service delivery agreement with a service provider. - (2) A service delivery agreement must- - (a) accord with this by-law; - (b) stipulate service standards for the services to be rendered, including collection times and frequency; - (c) provide for the circumstances in which services rendered by the service provider may be limited; and
+- (1) The Municipality shall render a service for the collection of business and domestic waste from built upon premises, at such service fees as annually determined, and the owners or occupants of such premises shall make use of the waste collection service provided by the Municipality. - (2) The Municipality may discharge any of its functions pertaining to waste separation, collection, storage, processing, recycling, treatment and disposal by entering into a service delivery agreement with a service provider.

-(d) require the service provider to be registered on the provincial integrated pollutant and waste information system.
+- (3) A service delivery agreement must- - (a) accord with this by-law; - (b) stipulate service standards for the services to be rendered, including collection times and frequency; - (c) provide for the circumstances in which services rendered by the service provider may be limited; and - (d) require the service provider to be registered on the provincial integrated pollutant and waste information system.

-10. Collection and transportation of general waste
+11. Collection and transportation of general waste